gruberb/blog-hugo/content/post/naming-things.md

 You can argue about the "bad" code of course, but the first discussion I was bringing up was: The method `user.init()` doesn't init the user but is just setting roles.
 You can call this "discussing about names" but in my view, it's not about naming, it's about abstracting meaning so I don't have to look behind the abstraction any more.
 And of course, the method `init` is just a typical `setter` of a class so lets rename it to `setRoles` and done.

 ### The purpose of naming things in Programming

+So if we name variables or methods and another developer comes along and has no clue what's behind this badly named thing, then we named somethings which was:

+- not clear to us
+- not obvious and easy to understand
+- has to operate within an already complex, not well understood system (aka code base)

+Naming things is not to find real world use cases and name the created variable or business logic accordingly.

 It is about abstracting meaning and knowledge.
 Also from the <a href="https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-7.html">preface</a>: